International expansion of Netflix

-Netflix is a video on demand service which began expanding its business starting in 2010.
+Netflix is a video on demand service, which began expanding its business starting in 2010.
 The platform started in the United States and expanded for the first time in 2010, to Canada.
 This marked the beginning of a long expansion process.
 By 2015, Netflix was operating in 50 countries.
-Today, Netflix is in over 190 countries, and has drastically increased their rate of expansion in the last five years.
+Today, Netflix is in over 190 countries, and has drastically increased its rate of expansion in the last five years.
 As of 2020, there were 203.67 million people paying for a Netflix subscription.
 Of those people, over 73 million are located in the United States.

 Expansion timeline

 In 2010, Netflix entered the international market by expanding into Canada.
 In 2011, Netflix began to expand more.
 From September 5 to September 12, 2011, Netflix began rolling out its services to over 40 countries in the Latin America and Caribbean regions.
 Netflix began its expansion into Europe in 2012.
 By the end of that year, Netflix was streaming in the United Kingdom, Ireland, Denmark, Finland, Norway, and Sweden.
 In 2013, Netflix launched in the Netherlands, and in 2014 Netflix continued its expansion further into Europe.
 Expansion to Australia and New Zealand occurred in March 2015.
 On February 4, 2015, expansion to Japan was announced to begin during the fall of 2015.
-On January 6, 2016 at Consumer Electronics Show, Netflix announced a major international expansion into 130 new territories (including most countries in Africa); with this expansion, the company promoted that its service would now be available nearly "worldwide", with the only notable exclusions including Mainland China, and regions subject to U.S. sanctions, such as Crimea, Syria, and North Korea.
+On January 6, 2016 at Consumer Electronics Show, Netflix announced a major international expansion into 130 new territories (including most countries in Africa); with this expansion, the company promoted that its service would now be available nearly "worldwide", with the only notable exclusions including Mainland China, and other regions subject to U.S. sanctions, such as North Korea, Russia, and Syria.
 The company also announced a partnership with LG to market pre-paid services in Asia, Europe, and the Middle East.
-As of 2021, Netflix is streaming in over 190 countries, not including China, Crimea, North Korea, or Syria.
+As of 2022, Netflix is streaming in over 190 countries, not including China, North Korea, Russia or Syria.